tim0git/react-kata/README.md

 **First notes from the CDL react-kata challenge**

-// Basket must show total price of goods,
+[x]Basket must show total price of goods,

-//identify things by an SKU example give (A,B,C) ect..
+[x]identify things by an SKU example give (A,B,C) ect..

-//Items may have individual price && multi but price.
+[x]Items may have individual price && multi but price.

 Item	Unit Price (pence)	Special Price (pence)